Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Rank, generalised hyperbolicity and interval growth

-Recall that median cubes are the fundamental building blocks for median algebras.
-Equipping the median $n$-cube $(I^n,\mu_n)$ with the $\ell^1$-metric $d_{\ell^1}$ makes it a coarse median space $(I^n, d_{\ell^1}, \mu_n)$. \begin{defn} An \emph{$L$-coarse cube} of rank $n$ in a coarse median space $(X,d,\mu)$ is an $L$-quasi-morphism $c$ from $(I^n, d_{\ell^1}, \mu_n)$ to $(X,d,\mu)$.
+\begin{defn} An \emph{$L$-coarse cube} of rank $n$ in a coarse median structure $(X,d,\mu)$ is an $L$-quasi-morphism $c$ from $(I^n,\mu_n)$ to $(X,d,\mu)$.
 An \emph{edge} in an $L$-coarse cube $c$ is a pair of points $c(\bar a), c(\bar b)$ in the image such that $\bar a, \bar b$ are adjacent vertices in the median cube.
 Two edges in an $L$-coarse cube $c$ are said to be \emph{parallel} if there exist parallel edges in the median cube which map to them under $c$. \end{defn}

 We will denote the origin of the median $n$-cube by $\bar{\0}$, the vertex diagonally opposite to $\bar{\0}$ by $\bar{\1}$ and the vertices adjacent to $\bar{\0}$ by $\bar{e}_1,\ldots,\bar{e}_n$.
-Given an $L$-coarse cube $c$, where there is no risk of confusion, we will denote the images of the vertices $\bar{\0},\bar{\1},\bar{e}_1,\ldots,\bar{e}_n$ under the map $c$ by $\0, \1, e_1, \ldots, e_n$ respectively.
+Given an $L$-coarse cube $c$, where there is no risk of confusion we will denote the images of the vertices $\bar{\0},\bar{\1},\bar{e}_1,\ldots,\bar{e}_n$ under the map $c$ by $\0, \1, e_1, \ldots, e_n$ respectively.
 The convention that elements of the median cube are barred while their images are not corresponds to the view that the median cube is an approximation (in the sense of Bowditch, see Definition \ref{Bowditch original def}) to the finite set of vertices $\0, \1, e_1, \ldots, e_n$.

 Note that in Definition \ref{coarsecubedef} we do not impose any control on the distances between the points of the image, since we wish to allow cubes of arbitrarily large diameter.
 By analogy with Zeidler's result in \cite{zeidler2013coarse}, we have the following lemma, which controls the relationship between lengths of parallel edges in a coarse cube.